0x3f8/OrchestrateToMongo/README.md

 This deals with empty dates and millisecond epoch dates by converting them back to seconds.
 Work with your data and adjust as needed.

+### Got Version?

+One last gotcha I ran into was the 'version' field.
+Orchestrate didn't need this, but spring-data with mongodb may expect this to be present.
+You'll be able to do queries and new inserts will work, but updates to migrated data may fail with a misleading duplicate _id error.
+The solution is to make sure you're setting the version.
+I took care of that in line 65 of my script.
+You'll want to your code to see if you need this or not but I'm pretty sure you'll want to make sure you've got it, especially if you're using spring-data with the @Version annotation.

 ### Configure the credentials

 Finally you need to configure your credentials.
 These will go in a file called *.netrc* that resides in the home folder of the user that will execute the script.
 The file should only be owned by your user and set with permissions something like 0600.